 - International Students

 Welcome!
 I look forward to meeting you, and I hope that your experience at Fletcher is productive and rewarding.
-This section covers information that international students need to prepare for study in the U.S. (For these purposes, international students are those who are not U.S. citizens or permanent residents.)
-Please review it, and do not hesitate to contact me with any questions.
+Please thoroughly review the international students section on the Admitted Students Website as it covers information that international students need to prepare for study in the U.S. (for these purposes, international students are those who are not U.S. citizens or permanent residents).
+Please review the Admitted Students Website, and do not hesitate to contact me with any questions.

 International Student Advisor & Assistant Registrar